mattjnewberry/dream-stays/README.md

 Use the knowledge shared in the slide deck to complete these activities, eventually building your own dream stays website :grin:

+The exercises may not line up exactly with the sessions.
+If we get to the end of a session quickly, it may be worth just having a play with some different css/html/js/react and seeing what happens.
+You'll have the assistants on hand to help.

 ### Introduction

 We're building a collection of websites, each site is dedicated to inspiring customers to visit location with a collection of "Dream Stays" in the local area For example, your location may be London and your dream stays may be The Ritz, Camping in Crystal Palace and the Mandarin Oriental Hotel.